Cassandra: Efficient Enforcement of Sequential Execution for Cryptographic Programs (Extended Version): Appendix: A Formalization of

 We provide a formalization of \name{} on top of prior work~\cite{guarnieri2021hardware} and express its formal security guarantees.
 Informally, we first choose a strong security contract and then ensure that the hardware semantics govern that all produced observations agree with the contract.
 We refer to this approach as \textit{contract-informed hardware semantics}.
-While many works try to infer contracts for a new microarchitecture, we use contracts for a clean-slate design of our microarchitecture, starting with a strong contract.
-Our key observations from cryptographic programs and innovations in trace compression enable an efficient implementation of \name{}'s semantics.
+While many works try to infer contracts for an existing microarchitecture, we use contracts for a clean-slate design of our microarchitecture, starting with a strong contract.
+Our key observations from cryptographic programs and innovations in trace compression and microarchitectural design enable an efficient implementation of \name{}'s semantics.

 \secref{sec:formal-background} provides the background on hardware-software contracts~\cite{guarnieri2021hardware} as our baseline framework.
 We specify \name{} semantics in \secref{sec:semantics} and prove its security in \secref{sec:theorems}.